The Importance of Thinking Small

 Something about Purim Kattan really speaks to me; maybe it's because at Yad Eliezer I am reminded daily and on a first-hand basis, that there's importance to small things just as there is to big things.
 We recently finished our Winter Warmth campaign, for example.
 Over $200,000 came in for this campaign (big thing), which helped pay heating bills and supply coats for poor children and blankets for needy families throughout the country.
 It was incredible!
 But the staggering amount didn't get donated in one chunk.
 It was comprised of donations of all sizes, from larger ones to...you guessed it - small ones.

-Sometimes a small gesture is a big thing
+Even a small gesture makes a big impact

 Even on a daily basis, contributions arrive from around the world in every possible denomination.
 Sure, there are standard ones most people recognize like $18, $36, $54 and up--all fantastic.
 But these donations have also been made: